-The key to success in any endeavor is measurement.
+The key to success in any endeavour is measurement.

 I mean that quite literally.
 Without a quantifiable sense of where you are vs. where you were, you can’t know (in any meaningful way) whether you’ve succeeded or not.

 When it comes to digital marketing, this truism barely needs stating.
 No marketer in his or her right mind would walk into the CMO's office without a set of precise measures indicating the success (or failure!) of last month's new campaign.

 Smart marketers everywhere are taking a step forward in adopting online community forums as a way of developing new business.
 But in a space where “digital community” is a novelty at best — and a species of digital voodoo at worse — fledgling community marketers are unsure of best practices when it comes to community management KPIs.

 Measuring Key Performance for Online Community Forums

 As I’m sure we all know, a key performance indicator (KPI) is a precise, quantifiable measure that a company uses to gauge its performance in a given activity.

 An important KPI for a community forum, for example, would be ‘Time on Page (TOP)’.
 If there are hundreds of discussions, an user who browses through each page a few seconds per page compared to the community average of 3 minutes might suggest that you're either targeting the wrong market or the content is not relevant.